Fabinho (footballer, born 1985): Volta Redonda

 On 25 November 2010, Fabinho joined Volta Redonda.
 In the 2011 Campeonato Carioca, he started 14 games.

-Fabinho then played with Volta Redonda in Série D. He only played 3 games due to injury and then Melbourne Victory showed interest in signing him.
+Fabinho then played with Volta Redonda in Série D. He only played three games due to injury and then Melbourne Victory showed interest in signing him.
 On 25 August 2011, it was announced that Fabinho was leaving the team to join Melbourne Victory.

 Melbourne Victory

 On 15 September 2011, it was announced that Fabinho had signed a one-year contract with A-League club Melbourne Victory, after an impressive trial performance in a pre-season friendly against 2010–11 A-League champions Brisbane Roar.
 It was his first move outside of South America.
 At the end of the 2011–12 A-League season, Fabio and the club parted on bitter terms as it was widely reported that he had agreed to a new contract extension with the club, only for the contract to be withdrawn as the club sought a new management structure and hired Ange Postecoglou.
-He has expressed his displeasure regarding this incident to fans and media.
+He expressed his displeasure regarding this incident to fans and media.
 Fabio scored 1 goal in his 23 games with Melbourne in a 2–2 tie against Sydney FC.

 Sydney FC

-On 22 May 2012, Melbourne's biggest rivals Sydney FC announced that Fabinho would be invited to train with the club on trial for a 4-day period.
+On 22 May 2012, Melbourne's biggest rivals Sydney FC announced that Fabinho would be invited to train with the club on trial for a four-day period.
 After impressing then Sydney manager Ian Crook just two days into his trial, the club announced that they had signed Fabio to a two-year contract to fill the vacant left back spot left by Scott Jamieson who had moved to Perth Glory.
 He became only the second player to move to Sydney FC from rivals Melbourne Victory after Sebastian Ryall's move in 2009.
 After 18 appearances for Sydney FC, it was announced that Fabio and the club had decided to mutually terminate his contract on 22 April 2013.